 We will know we are meeting the Level of Forecast Performance Service if Year 1 Year 2 Year 3 By Year 10 All water takes have resource consents.
 All resource consents are held in Confirm.
 100% 100% 100% 100% Water demand management plans are in place for each water scheme - as measured by having a Demand Management Plan.
 Six out of 16 Eight out of 16 10 out of 16 12 out of 16 Number of temporary advisory notices issued to boil water - as issued in consultation with the Medical Officer of Health.
 0 0 0 0 There are no bacterial non-compliances for water supplies - as measured by water sampling and analysis to meet DWSNZ, recorded in Water Information New Zealand.
-0 0 0 0 Urban water supplies meet fire fighting standards - as measured through hydraulic modelling, revised biennially.
+0 0 0 0 Our water supply system's provide fire protection to a level that is consistent with the national standard.
+Urban water supply systems are able to meet FW2 standard Code of Practice for Fire Fighting Water Supplies - as measured through hydraulic modelling, revised biennially.
 90% 90% 90% 100% % of customers are satisfied with the water supply service - as measured through the annual residents' survey.
 80% 80% 80% 85% % of faults remedied to within contract timeframes (e.g. Emergency = service restoration and four hours.
 Urgent = service restoration in one working day) - as recorded through Council's Confirm database. >90% >90% >90% >90%